 Eating Disorder Professional Treatment - Individual Psychotherapy

-Unless you are in grave danger, the mental health clinician will recommend outpatient therapy for you and (very likely also) for your loved ones.
-Outpatient therapy is conducted in a counselor's office, typically on a weekly basis.
-Individual outpatient therapy is designed to provide you with education, insight, and support.
-It will be important in therapy to address how and why the eating disorder developed and what continues to contribute to the disordered behavior.
-A mental health provider may also teach you to rectify faulty thinking, get in touch with strong emotions, increase poor self-esteem, and process body image.
-Homework (e.g., behavior contracts designed to reduce your disordered behaviors, monitoring sheets for tracking thoughts and behavior, and journaling to increase understanding, etc.) might also be required.
+Unless you are in severe danger, the therapist will recommend outpatient therapy for you and likely, also for your loved ones.
+Outpatient therapy happens in a counselor's office usually once a week.
+Individual therapy is designed to provide you with education and support.
+It will be important to talk about how and why the eating disorder developed and what keeps the behavior going.
+The therapist may also teach you to correct faulty thinking, get in touch with strong emotions, increase poor self-esteem, and process your body image.
+Homework might also be given.
+This might include contracting to reduce eating disorder behaviors, tracking your thoughts and behaviors throughout the week, or journaling.

-The role of the therapist also involves helping you develop new coping skills.
-Introduction and restoration of coping skills might include learning how to self-soothe and calm down without the use of food when upset, as well as communicating feelings and needs effectively.
+The therapist will also help you develop new coping skills.
+Introducing or restoring of coping skills might include learning how to self-soothe and calm down without the use of food when upset.
+It will include communicating feelings and needs effectively to others.
 You must also learn how to develop a healthy social support system and ask for help when you need it.
-In addition, teaching the appropriate expression of anger, the recognition of faulty perceptions of inadequacy, and the appreciation of individual strengths and talents as safe alternatives to self-punishment are important.
-Furthermore, those who binge and purge benefit from adding more structure to their eating schedules, learning healthy food choices, and restructuring perfectionistic thoughts.
+In addition, you will be taught how to appropriately handle anger, to recognize incorrect feelings of being inadequate, and to appreciate your individual strengths and talents.
+Those who binge and purge benefit from adding more structure to their eating schedules, learning healthy food choices, and letting go of perfectionistic thoughts.

-There are several philosophical and theoretical approaches that the clinician may use to guide individual therapy.
-The choice of approach is dependent on the clinician's expertise and preference, as well as your needs.
+There are several different approaches that the therapist may use to guide individual therapy.
+The choice of approach depends on the therapist's expertise and preferred methods, as well as your needs.
 The most common type of therapy used for eating disorders is Cognitive Behavior Therapy (CBT).
-CBT is an empirically valid intervention, which means that the techniques have been vigorously researched and found in numerous studies to be more effective than other interventions or no intervention.
-Aaron Beck originally developed Cognitive Behavior Therapy in the 1970's.
-The premise of his therapy is that feelings and behaviors are driven by thoughts (cognitions).
-When thoughts are inaccurate, the behaviors and feelings that follow tend to be distorted or disturbed as well.
-The role of the therapist in CBT is to help you identify your cognitive distortions that are causing your eating disordered behavior.
-For more information on Cognitive Behavior Therapy, visit our Cognitive Restructuring Article.
+CBT has been very thoroughly researched.
+It has been found in numerous studies to be more effective than other options or no treatment at all.
+The basis of CBT is that feelings and behaviors are driven by thoughts (cognitions).
+When thoughts are incorrect, the behaviors and feelings that result tend to be distorted or disturbed as well.
+The role of the therapist in CBT is to help you identify the incorrect thoughts that are causing your eating disordered behavior.